mehwishferoz/mehwishferoz.github.io/README.md

 [20] I. S. Reed and G. Solomon, "Polynomial codes over certain finite fields," *Journal of the Society for Industrial and Applied Mathematics*, vol. 8, no. 2, pp. 300-304, Jun.
 1960.

-[24] R. Rivest, "RFC 1321: The MD5 Message-Digest Algorithm," Apr.
+[21] R. Rivest, "RFC 1321: The MD5 Message-Digest Algorithm," Apr.
 1992.

-[25] R. L. Rivest, A. Shamir, and L. Adleman, "A method for obtaining digital signatures and public-key cryptosystems," *Communications of the ACM*, vol. 21, no. 2, pp. 120-126, Feb.
+[22] R. L. Rivest, A. Shamir, and L. Adleman, "A method for obtaining digital signatures and public-key cryptosystems," *Communications of the ACM*, vol. 21, no. 2, pp. 120-126, Feb.
 1978.

-[26] J. Daemen and V. Rijmen, "The design of Rijndael: AES - the advanced encryption standard," 2002.
+[23] J. Daemen and V. Rijmen, "The design of Rijndael: AES - the advanced encryption standard," 2002.

-[27] S. E. Deering and D. R. Cheriton, "Multicast routing in internetworks and extended LANs," *ACM Transactions on Computer Systems (TOCS)*, vol. 8, no. 2, pp. 85-110, May 1990.
+[24] S. E. Deering and D. R. Cheriton, "Multicast routing in internetworks and extended LANs," *ACM Transactions on Computer Systems (TOCS)*, vol. 8, no. 2, pp. 85-110, May 1990.

-[28] L. T. Kou, G. Markowsky, and L. Berman, "A fast algorithm for steiner trees," *SIAM Journal on Applied Mathematics*, vol. 40, no. 3, pp. 676-682, Jun.
-1981.

-[29] D. Waitzman, C. Partridge, and S. Deering, "Distance vector multicast routing protocol," *RFC 1075*, Nov.
-1988.

-[30] D. Estrin et al., "Protocol independent multicast-sparse mode (PIM-SM): Protocol specification," *RFC 2362*, Jun.
-1998.

-[31] A. S. Tanenbaum and D. J. Wetherall, *Computer Networks*.
+[25] A. S. Tanenbaum and D. J. Wetherall, *Computer Networks*.

-[32] W. Stallings, *Data and Computer Communications*.
+[26] W. Stallings, *Data and Computer Communications*.

-[33] A. V. Aho and M. J. Corasick, "Efficient string matching: An aid to bibliographic search," *Communications of the ACM*, vol. 18, no. 6, pp. 333-340, Jun.
+[27] A. V. Aho and M. J. Corasick, "Efficient string matching: An aid to bibliographic search," *Communications of the ACM*, vol. 18, no. 6, pp. 333-340, Jun.
 1975.

-[34] D. E. Knuth, J. H. Morris, and V. R. Pratt, "Fast pattern matching in strings," *SIAM Journal on Computing*, vol. 6, no. 2, pp. 323-350, Jun.
+[28] D. E. Knuth, J. H. Morris, and V. R. Pratt, "Fast pattern matching in strings," *SIAM Journal on Computing*, vol. 6, no. 2, pp. 323-350, Jun.
 1977.

-[35] D. E. Denning, "An intrusion detection model," *IEEE Transactions on software engineering*, no. 2, pp. 222-232, Apr.
-1987.

-[36] A. Lazarevic, V. Kumar, and J. Srivastava, "Intrusion detection: A survey," in *Managing Cyber Threats*, pp. 19-78, 2005.

-[37] M. Rabinovich and O. Spatscheck, *Web caching and replication*.

-[38] D. Karger et al., "Web caching and replication," in *Proceedings of the twenty-ninth annual ACM symposium on Theory of computing*, pp. 654-663, 1997.
+[29] D. Karger et al., "Web caching and replication," in *Proceedings of the twenty-ninth annual ACM symposium on Theory of computing*, pp. 654-663, 1997.

-[39] D. A. Huffman, "A method for the construction of minimum-redundancy codes," *Proceedings of the IRE*, vol. 40, no. 9, pp. 1098-1101, Sep.
+[30] D. A. Huffman, "A method for the construction of minimum-redundancy codes," *Proceedings of the IRE*, vol. 40, no. 9, pp. 1098-1101, Sep.
 1952.

-[40] J. Ziv and A. Lempel, "A universal algorithm for sequential data compression," *IEEE Transactions on information theory*, vol. 23, no. 3, pp. 337-343, May 1977.
+[31] J. Ziv and A. Lempel, "A universal algorithm for sequential data compression," *IEEE Transactions on information theory*, vol. 23, no. 3, pp. 337-343, May 1977.

-[41] M. Burrows and D. J. Wheeler, "A block-sorting lossless data compression algorithm," *Technical report, Digital Equipment Corporation*, 1994.
+[32] M. Burrows and D. J. Wheeler, "A block-sorting lossless data compression algorithm," *Technical report, Digital Equipment Corporation*, 1994.